 Bedruthan Steps, Cornwall, England

-The name Bedruthan Steps was said to be named after a giant called Bedruthan who would use the rocks on the beach as stepping stones as short cut across the bay.
+The name Bedruthan Steps was said to be named after a giant called Bedruthan.
+He would use the rocks on the beach as stepping stones as short cut across the bay.

 The underlying rock from Bedruthan Steps to Trevose Head is Middle Devonian slates.
 The thickness of the slates have been estimated at over 2000 metres.
 The stacks pictured have formed due to erosion from the sea.
-The sea has worn away the weaker, softer rock leaving the stacks pictured.
+The sea has worn away the weaker, softer rock to leave the stacks.

 The steps that you see pictured originated from ladders and steps used to reach mine workings in the 1800’s.
-Miners tunnelled into the cliffs from the beach in search of iron, copper and lead.
+The Miners would tunnel into the cliffs from the beach in search of iron, copper and lead.
 The National Trust shop was originally the office of Carnewas Mine and the cafe was one of the mine buildings.

 The steps which is the only way to get access to the beach are very steep and dangerous.
-There has been many times when the steps have been closed as there has been no safe way possible.
-If you are less abled, young or old it may be one to miss out on however, you can still enjoy the view from the headland above on a walk from the car park.
+There has been many times when the steps have been closed due to rock fall.
+If you are less abled, young or old it may be one to miss out on.
+However, you can still enjoy the views from the headland above on a walk from the car park.

 Another thing to note is that the beach is only accessible at low tide and that the tide comes in incredibly quick here.
-Also the waters aren’t safe for swimming due to the fast tides, heavy rip currents and submerged rocks.
-So it’s one for admiring its beauty rather than interacting with it!
+Also, the waters aren’t safe for swimming due to the fast tides, heavy rip currents and submerged rocks.
+So Bedruthan is one for admiring its beauty rather than interacting with it!

 Lots of love, Melissa x